Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Experimental Setup

 \subsection{Data}

 Data comprises text-based news in Italian, collected from various sources, and all focused on the health domain within Italy.
-This collection encompasses regional updates, significant scientific developments, national headlines, and news on research and development, providing comprehensive coverage of health-related issues across the country.
-I collected 126,470 news articles from 2010 to 2024; their frequency is shown in Figure \ref{fig:news_aggr_year}.
+This collection encompasses regional updates, significant scientific developments, national headlines, and news on research and development, providing comprehensive coverage of health-related issues nationwide.

+News dataset consists of 126,470 articles from 2010 to 2024; their frequency is shown in Figure \ref{fig:news_aggr_year}.
 A pre-processing step was employed to clean the raw text of HTML tags and other unwanted artifacts to ensure data quality.
 Token statistics are calculated to understand the overall structure of the data and are shown in Table \ref{tab:data_statistics}.
 On average, each article contains approximately 348 tokens, with a standard deviation of 264 tokens, indicating some variability in article length.
 The shortest article consists of just 6 tokens, while the longest contains up to 5,594 tokens.
 The median article length is 284 tokens, with the interquartile range spanning from 195 to 421 tokens, reflecting a diverse range of article sizes.